 If your rental allows it, consider switching out outdated or unattractive light fixtures and storing the originals to reinstall before moving out.

-- Pendant lights with plug-in cords can replace dull ceiling fixtures.
+- Pendant lights with plug-in cords can replace dull ceiling fixtures, and hanging fixtures like these can dramatically transform the look and feel of a room.

 - Stylish lampshades can update the look of basic light fixtures.

-- Chandelier or statement lighting (if allowed) can instantly elevate the space.
+- Chandelier or statement lighting (if allowed) can instantly elevate the space—a statement piece like this serves as a bold statement and focal point, reflecting your personality and enhancing the ambiance.

 Maximize Natural Light